bootdotdev/blog/content/cryptography/how-sha-2-works-step-by-step-sha-256.md

 {{< cta1 >}}

-## What is a hash function?
+## What is a cryptographic hash function?

-Like we mentioned above, a hash function generates a "fingerprint" for a given input string.
+Like we mentioned above, a cryptographic hash function generates a "fingerprint" for a given input string.
 For example, if we were to hash the entire text of JRR Tolkien's "The Lord of The Rings" series using the SHA 256 algorithm, we would get a 256-bit output almost unique to that book's text.
 If we changed even a single letter in the book, the output hash would be *wildly* different.

-It's worth noting that we say the output of a hash is "almost unique" because there are a **finite** number of output strings, after all, there are only ever 256 bits in the output.
+It's worth noting that we say the output of a hash is "almost unique" because there are a **finite** number of output strings.
+After all, the output of SHA-256 is always 256 bits long, which means it has a fixed size.
 The number of possible inputs, however, is **infinite**, meaning some inputs will hash to the same output.
 When this happens, it's called a "collision", and it is nearly impossible.
 After all, in SHA-256 there are `2^256` possible outputs.
 Let me write out that number for you:

 ```
 115,792,089,237,316,195,423,570,985,008,687,907,853,269,984,665,640,564,039,457,584,007,913,129,639,936 possible outputs for SHA-256